SaraBasaran/CypressJobApplication/README.md

 ## Help + Testing

-The steps below will take you all the way through Cypress.
-It is assumed you have nothing installed except for node + git.
+The steps below will take you all the way through this repo.
+It is assumed you have node and git installed.

 **If you get stuck, here is more help:**